 "Every year, the World Health Summit gives us the opportunity to pause for a second and review what we have achieved."

-Minister of Health, Federal Republic of Germany
+Minister of Health, Germany

 "Berlin has become a hotspot for global health.
 I’m convinced that global health has become the important topic connecting medicine, universities, the private sector, and NGOs."